-Go to the Binance website and click the “Register” link at the top right of screen.
-You can then sign up for an account by entering your email address and creating a password.
+You can sign up for an account by entering your email address and creating a password.
 Remember to activate two-factor authentication before proceeding to step 3.

 In addition, please be aware that if you want a higher account withdrawal limit than 2 BTC, you’ll need to provide proof of ID.

 If your bitcoin is already stored, skip ahead to step 4.